How Do UK Speed Cameras Work?

 But how do speed cameras work?

-Speed cameras work by determining a vehicle's speed using road markings or radar.
+Speed cameras or radar cameras work by determining a vehicle's speed using road markings or radar.
 If a vehicle breaches the applicable speed limit, an image is taken, and the registration, vehicle colour and type are recorded.
-It will also note the date, speed and by how much the speed limit was exceeded.
+It will also note the date, speed and by how much the speed measure was exceeded.

 Some cameras also take an image of the driver, making an offence more difficult to dispute.